 Petition for Additional Contracts

 Complete the form linked below to request additional contracts in order to complete the Honors Program course requirements.
-This is to be considered only in extreme circumstances and we suggest working with an advisor to determine if a petition would be needed.
+This is to be considered only in extreme circumstances and you need to work with an advisor to determine if a petition would be needed.
 Petitions will be accepted for the two weeks immediately following a priority registration date.
-The Honors Program staff will consider the following items when making our decision:
+The Honors Program staff will consider the following items when making a decision: